swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 2. This protocol is applied by default to type definitions and generic requirements
 3. The `~Copyable` notation can suppress this implicit requirement in specific cases

-**Note**: Several other issues will need to be addressed before we can adapt the bulk of the standard library to support noncopyable types.
+**Note**: Several other issues will need to be addressed before the bulk of the standard library can be adapted to support noncopyable types.
-We are exploring possible approaches and hope to have a concrete proposal in the near future.
+Various approaches are being explored for separate proposals in the near future.
-This expansion of the generics system is an obvious prerequisite for any such effort.
+This proposal's expansion of the generics system is a clear prerequisite for any such effort.

 ### Copying and `Copyable`